PawelMiskowiec/AirsoftTechHelper/README.md

 - Maven

 ## Launch
+#### Required software
-Requirements: Jdk 18, Maven 3.8.5, Postgresql 14.4
+Jdk 18, Maven 3.8.5, Postgresql 14.4

+#### Required database
+The application requires empty Postgres 14.4 database.

+If one already has available database, connection details may be specified in src/main/resources/application.yml file <br>
-The application requires empty PostgreSQL database.
-One may create docker container based on docker-compose file located in /dockerATH
+If not, one may create docker container with db based on docker-compose file located in /dockerATH

-Alternatively one may specify connection to postgres database in src/main/resources/application.yml file

 Database schema will be build as specified in src/main/resources/db/migration sql files thanks to flyway

+#### Running application

-After database is ready open in terminal project location and execute command
+In order to run application open a terminal in the project location and execute command  <br>
 `./mvnw spring-boot:run`

 Application should be up and running!